Big Data’s Thirst Is Driving Change in Minimization Philosophy

 About the Author

-Andrew Clearwater, CIPP/US, is an information law attorney at Binary Legal, LLC with experience providing advice and public policy analysis in the areas of data privacy and intellectual property.
-He is also an adjunct professor at the Center for Law and Innovation at the University of Maine School of Law in Portland, ME.
+Andrew Clearwater, CIPP/US, is the Director of Compliance and Risk Management at RxAnte, Inc. He is also an adjunct professor of privacy and technology law at the University of Maine School of Law in Portland, ME.
 Recent projects include contributions to the NTIA mobile application transparency discussion, helping to launch a privacy seal program for companies that use consumer energy information and participation as a member of the W3C Tracking Protection Working Group.